rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 ```

 ### Exercise
-Implement the function `calc_grades` which takes numbers list argument and using a for loop prints grades for all the numbers in the list by calling `calc_grade` function.
+Implement the function `calc_grades` in `basics.py`, which takes a list argument.
+It should implement a for loop which prints grades for all the integers in the list by calling `calc_grade` function.

-Call the function in ex03.py.
+Call and experiment with the function in `ex03.py`.

 ### Taking Input from Console

 You can take input from console using the built-in `input()` function.
 Remember that it always returns a string, so you might have to use the type conversion functions before using the value.

-Also, make wise use of the prompt argument.
+Also, make wise use of the prompt argument to provide intuitive prompt messages to user.

 ```python
 age = input("What's your age? ")